jenpaff/zk-schnitzeljagd/README.md

 ## How the game works

 The game works as follows: A user will be presented a riddle.
 The riddle will gives a lead to a location in the Vienna city center.
-To solve the riddle the user will have to find the place in question and share their location at the correct spot.
+To solve the riddle the user will have to find the place in question and share their location within a valid range.
 Solving one riddle will unlock the next until at the end, the user will have hunted the Schnitzel.

 ## The zk in the Schnitzelhunt
-TODO: add a short summary on the implementation
+The zk stands for *zero knowledge* and it's what enables you to (cryptographically) prove that you've successfully completed the game whilst keeping the solutions as well as your shared location private.

 ## Repository structure